 Section 165.2 of Title 40 of the Oklahoma Statutes authorizes the payment of wages using "electronic means."
 In this opinion letter, the state Attorney General opines that section 165.2 must be interpreted in accordance with the federal Electronic Funds Transfer Act (EFTA) and Regulation E. Among other things, the letter addresses the circumstances under which employers may compel the payment of wages using electronic means and the electronic delivery of deduction statements.

-In this Frequently Asked Question, Oregon's Bureau of Labor and Industries addresses the payment of wages using "debit cards" in accordance with section 652.110(5) of the Oregon Revised Statutes.
+In Frequently Asked Questions relating to paydays, Oregon's Bureau of Labor and Industries addresses the payment of wages using payroll cards in accordance with section 652.110(5) of the Oregon Revised Statutes.

 Rhode Island General Law § 28-14-10.1